carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 - "Describe what Nextflow operators are."
 - "Modify the contents/elements of a channel using an operator"
 - "Perform filtering and combining operations on a channel. "
-- "Use the `splitCsv` operator to read in a .csv file."
+- "Use the `splitCsv` operator to parse text items emitted by a channel, that are formatted using the CSV format, ."

 keypoints:
 - "Nextflow *operators* are methods that allow you to modify, set or view channels."
 - "Operators can be separated in to several groups; filtering , transforming , splitting , combining , forking and Maths operators"
+- "To use an opertaor use the dor notation after the Channel object e.g. `my_ch.view()`."
-- "You can process  a CSV file using the `splitCsv` operator."
+- "You can parse text items emitted by a channel, that are formatted using the CSV format,  using the `splitCsv` operator."
 ---

 # Operators

- *Operators* are methods that can be applied to channel objects.
+In the previous Channels episode we learnt how to create Nextflow channels to enable us to pass data and values around our workflow.
+If we want to modify the contents or behaviour of a channel Nextflow provides methods called `Operators`.
 We have previously used the `view` operator to view the contents of a channel.
-There are many more operator methods that can be applied to Nextflow channels that can be separated into several groups:
+There are many more operator methods that can be applied to Nextflow channels that can be usefully separated into several groups:

  * Filtering operators